letoram/arcan/README.md

 server or run nested within another or even itself based on the presence of various environment variables (DISPLAY, WAYLAND\_DISPLAY, ARCAN\_CONNPATH).

-'welcome' is a name of a simple builtin welcome screen, that will shut down automatically after a few seconds of use.
+'welcome' is a name of a simple builtin welcome screen, *that will shut down automatically after a few seconds of use*.

 For something of more directly useful, you can try the builtin appl 'console':

     arcan console

 Which should work just like your normal console command-line, but with the added twist of being able to run (arcan compatible) graphical applications as well.
 For other projects, see the 'Related Projects' further below.

+If input devices are misbehaving, the quick and dirty 'eventtest' in:

+    /path/to/arcan/tests/interactive/eventtest

+Might be useful in figuring out who to blame.

 ### Hook-Scripts